oneapi-src/unified-memory-framework/examples/README.md

 * Level Zero headers and libraries
 * compatible GPU with installed driver
 * set UMF_BUILD_GPU_EXAMPLES, UMF_BUILD_LIBUMF_POOL_DISJOINT and UMF_BUILD_LEVEL_ZERO_PROVIDER CMake configuration flags to ON

+## IPC example with Level Zero memory provider
+This example demonstrates how to use UMF IPC API.
+The example creates two memory pools of Level Zero device memory: the producer pool (where the buffer is allocated) and the consumer pool (where the IPC handle is mapped).
+To run and build this example Level Zero development package should be installed.

+### Requirements
+* Level Zero headers and libraries
+* compatible GPU with installed driver
+* set UMF_BUILD_GPU_EXAMPLES, UMF_BUILD_LIBUMF_POOL_DISJOINT, UMF_BUILD_LEVEL_ZERO_PROVIDER and UMF_ENABLE_POOL_TRACKING CMake configuration flags to ON